How we came to have a difficult dog

 As we tried to help Lincoln gain weight, we gave him extra fat, as well as protein and calories.
 He didn’t tolerate it well, having a lot of diarrhea and vomiting.
 We took him to the vet where we eventually decided that he was a dog that couldn’t tolerate fat.

-Going to the vet became a big problem.
+Taking a difficult dog to the vet can be a big problem.
 Lincoln went to the vet when he first got to the shelter, just like all the other dogs.
 He got his vaccines and a general check up.
 As far as I know, it went well.
 Unfortunately, when we took him in, we had some problems.

 Lincoln hasn’t bit anyone yet, but it’s been close.
 We’re currently working on teaching him to wear and accept a basket muzzle.
 We found a vet who talks us through without visits as much as possible, understanding the situation we’re in.
 We’re trying not to take Lincoln back to the vet until he can wear his muzzle and relax for extended periods of time.
 We want him to tolerate a regular vet trip without adding any more trauma.